feathersjs/docs/cookbook/general/scaling.md

 Below is an example of adding clustering to feathers with the `feathers-socketio` provider.
 By default, websocket connections begin via a handshake of multiple HTTP requests and are upgraded to the websocket protocol.
 However, when clustering is enabled, the same worker will not process all HTTP requests for a handshake, leading to HTTP 400 errors.
 To ensure a successful handshake, force a single worker to process the handshake by disabling the http transport and exclusively using the `websocket` transport.

-There are notable side effects to be aware of when disabling the HTTP transport for websockets.
-While all modern browsers support websocket connections, there is no websocket support for [IE <=9 and Android Browser <=4.3](http://caniuse.com/#feat=websockets).
-If you must support these browsers, use alternative scaling strategies.

 ```js
 import cluster from 'cluster';
 import feathers from '@feathersjs/feathers';